ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 5: EXT.
 THE FORT - LATE AFTERNOON

 _The kids gather at their hideaway--a makeshift fort hidden in the tall grass.
-They lay traps made of food tied to driftwood sticks outside the fort._
+They lay traps made of food tied to driftwood sticks outside the fort.
+Inside, they've set up a rudimentary surveillance system: several iPads, are propped up against rocks and driftwood, their screens glowing in the dim light.
+The iPads are connected to a jury-rigged power supply--a large battery bank cobbled together from old car batteries and solar chargers._

+_ASHER fiddles with the wiring, his tongue sticking out in concentration as he ensures each iPad is properly connected.
+MISTY arranges the tablets in a semicircle, angling them for the best view of their makeshift command center.
+The setup is far from professional, with duct tape holding wires in place and a tangle of charging cables snaking across the fort's floor, but it's impressive for a group of determined kids._

+_MAC watches in awe as MAKAYLA boots up a weather app on one of the iPads, the radar showing the approaching storm.
+On another screen, a live feed from their hidden cameras flickers to life, revealing grainy images of the traps they've set outside._

 **MAKAYLA**
 > The creatures are likely to come from the sea, though my grandfather always said they come from the grass.
 They come from the sea first, then go into the grass.

 **JEFFERSON**
 _(skeptical)_
-> How could you possibly know that?
+> How do you know that?

-**MAKAYLA**
-> Shut up Jefferson - you're lucky you're even here.

 _They exchange glances.
-A debate ensues about the creature's behavior on land._

 **MISTY**
 _(setting up a camera)_